daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 ### ICT 2024 Mentorship \ Lecture #2 August 6, 2024
 [ICT 2024 Mentorship \ Lecture #2 August 6, 2024](https://www.youtube.com/watch?v=pkI4AgC4OPI&ab_channel=TheInnerCircleTrader)

+TODO: Learn Daily Range

 TODO: Learn Market profiles on ICT private mentorship:
 - Is it making a high or a low of the day in a London session?
 - Is it setting up a consolidation to expansion of the trend day?
 - Is it going to be just a trending day?
 - Is it a seek and destroy?
+- Is it going to be a NY session Market Reversal profile (price will go back throw the hole london session)?

 [So, let's go into the business](https://www.youtube.com/live/pkI4AgC4OPI?feature=shared&t=2895)